cohedx7/odin-rps-game/README.md

 Overall, I'm not completely pleased/satisfied by the end result, even though it works.

 Not sure if I'll leave it like this or update it...

+---

+Well, I added some font colors and re-organized the text alignments with CSS, so it looks a little better now...
+I guess it's ok.